danielmehring/danielmehring/README.md

 ## Projects

 ### tososto - The platform for sustainable real estate projects of the future.
-(09/2024 - present)
+(09/2024 - 06/2025)

 **Tech-Stack:**